 Such transparency and real-time insights simplify your decision-making and help you increase efficiency.

 Carefully evaluate your team’s workload to ensure they’re not unnecessarily involved in any non-billable tasks.
-Optimize their billable utility by shifting unproductive tasks to cheaper resources and minimizing distractions that hurt productivity.
+Optimise their billable utility by shifting unproductive tasks to cheaper resources and minimising distractions that hurt productivity.

 3. Train and upskill your employees

 Sometimes, the easiest way to increase billable efficiency is by investing in your team’s training and development.
 With timely skill set upgrades, they can perform the same tasks with greater efficiency, resulting in higher profitability.

 Evaluate your business equipment and technology to ensure they’re in optimal condition and do not cause operational delays.
 If you see the need, invest in more advanced technology to help your team perform the same tasks in less time.

 Every business must evaluate the tasks and operations they can automate.
 This can free up your resources, increase efficiency, and help you drive better results with fewer resources.

 For example, Act! can automate your sales, support, and marketing workflows through tools like automated landing pages, email campaigns, and lead scoring.

 Optimising billable hours is low-hanging fruit for SMBs